benjamincrozat/content/posts/laravel-number-helper.md

 Categories: laravel
 ---

-## Introduction to Laravel Number helper class
+## Introduction to the Laravel Number helper class

 Working with numbers in your web applications just got a whole lot easier!